 Led the project to develop a high-availability system for automatically generating and marking unique assignments and examination papers varying with students' ID numbers.

-Built multi-tenant servers for high performance computing, machine learning, version control, and web hosting.
+Built and maintained multi-tenant Linux servers for high performance computing, machine learning, and big data analytics.

 Supervisor: Dr. Hamzeh Khazaei

 Coursework: Machine Learning in Software Engineering, Data Analysis and Knowledge Discovery, Software Quality, Dependable Systems, Cyber-Physical Systems

 Selected Coursework: Computer Architecture and Microprocessors, Object-oriented Programming, Algorithms and Data Structures, DSP, IC Design

 Awarded National Scholarship and Outstadning Undergraduate Thesis

 In this paper, we present a methodology based on blockchain smart contracts to describe, grant, and revoke fine-grained permissions for building users in a decentralized fashion.
 This method supports access control using resource description framework (RDF) graphs and implements two APIs for client applications.
 Leveraging the metadata of a real building, we have applied the proposed method to manage privileges in some realistic use-cases and shown that it can greatly reduce the administration overhead while providing fine-grained access control.